CSteinmuller/devdocs/source/howto/contributing.rst

 - NewbProgrammer101 (Jalus Bilieyich/Jay): Lead DevOp.
 - CodeMouse92 (Jason C. McDonald): Lead Supervisor.

-Their workflows differ, and it helps them.
+Each developer's workflow differs from another.
 If you want an improved workflow, see below for examples.